 A priority for many families now is getting everyone (not just the kids!) off their devices and reconnected with relatives and friends.
 Venturing out in the wild for some much-needed adventure is the perfect way to reunite small groups safely in wide-open spaces.
-With a mix of new daily discoveries, incredible wildlife, undersea wonders, and activities for every age and fitness level, an expedition is an ideal way to reboot real-life connections.
+With a mix of new daily discoveries, incredible wildlife, undersea wonders, and activities for every age and fitness level, a Lindblad-National Geographic expedition is an ideal way to reboot real-life connections.

 Adventures That Are Naturally Social Distanced